urchade/struct_ie/README.md

 # `Struct-IE`: Structured Information Extraction with Large Language Models

-`struc-ie` is a Python library for named entity extraction using a transformer-based model.
+`struct-ie` is a Python library for named entity extraction using a transformer-based model.

 ## Installation

-You can install the `struc-ie` library from PyPI:
+You can install the `struct-ie` library from PyPI:

 ```bash
 pip install struct_ie